digideskio/random-wallpaper/readme.md

 # Random Wallpaper

-> Randomly hange your wallpaper using your favourite image source
+> Randomly change your wallpaper using your favourite image source

 #### Note: This is still under development.
 There's really nothing to see here right now...